mrk-hnr/ToDo-List/ReadMe.md

 # To Do List
-A simple To Do list project/exercise that allowed me to put what I learn (so far)into practice.
+A simple To Do list project/exercise that allowed me to put what I have learned into practice.

 **Check it [here](https://hnr-todolist.netlify.app)!**